-"[include] but [are] not limited to the assessments utilized by DCYF or the clinical opinion of a licensed health care professional in an Assessment and Stabilization Center, mental health impatient facility, or a facility of equivalent level and type."
+"[include] but [are] not limited to the assessments utilized by DCYF or the clinical opinion of a licensed health care professional in an Assessment and Stabilization Center, mental health inpatient facility, or a facility of equivalent level and type."

-During the first three Reporting Periods under the Settlement Agreement, DCYF's statewide outcome on this measure was evaluated by considering whether any of five different tools were utilized to assess the needs of the child in or entering placement:
+During the first four Reporting Periods under the Settlement Agreement, DCYF's statewide outcome on this measure was evaluated by considering whether any of five different tools were utilized to assess the needs of the child in or entering placement:

-- Level of Need Assessment:
+- Level of Need Assessment;

 - Foster Care Rate Setting Assessment;

 - Safety Assessment;

-- Placement Request; and
+- Placement Request; or

-- Risk and Protective Capacity Assessment
+- Risk and Protective Capacity Assessment.

-The context in which "assessments" are used in Section 1 of the Settlement Agreement suggests that the intent is to ensure that a timely Level of Need Assessment is completed for each child to better inform placement decisions and determine service needs.
-For example, Section 3.1(a) of the Settlement Agreement (regarding placements into a congregate care setting) indicates that a child should only be placed in congregate care if the child has treatment needs as found during the assessment process referenced in Section 1.
+The context in which "assessments" are used in Section 1 of the Settlement Agreement suggests that the intent is for a timely Level of Need Assessment to be completed for each child to better inform placement decisions and determine service needs.
+For example, Section 3.1(a) of the Settlement Agreement (regarding placements into a congregate care setting) indicates that a child should only be placed in congregate care if the child has treatment needs that require placement in a congregate setting, as found during the assessment process referenced in Section 1.
 This further suggests that the assessment completed pursuant to Section 1 should be evaluating the needs of the child.

-As referenced in the Monitoring Team's reports for Reporting Periods 1 and 2, DCYF continued in Reporting Period 3 to "count" some assessments as valid that did not evaluate the needs of the child.
-The Monitoring Team recommends that DCYF re-examine the structure of the assessments currently being conducted of children entering care or changing placements to ensure that, at a minimum, the needs of the child are assessed across several different functional areas.
+As referenced in the Monitoring Team's reports for the first three Reporting Periods, DCYF continued in Reporting Period 4 to "count" some assessments as valid that did not evaluate the needs of the child.
+The Monitoring Team recommends that DCYF re-examine the structure of the assessments currently being conducted of children entering care or changing placements so that, at a minimum, the needs of the child are assessed across several different functional areas.